Benjamin-JHou/BioDeepNat/README.md

-# DNNCDiscover
+# BioDNet

 # 🔍 Overview

-DNNCDiscover is a deep neural network-based tool designed for exploring natural compounds to discover novel associations with diseases.
-It combines machine learning and bioinformatics approaches, aiding researchers in gaining deeper insights into the potential of natural compounds in disease research.
+BioDNet (Bioinformatics & Deep Neural Network Explorer) leverages the power of OptNCMiner, a tool rooted in deep neural networks.
+By seamlessly blending machine learning with bioinformatics, BioDNet pioneers in probing natural compounds to unveil groundbreaking associations with diseases.
+This aids researchers in delving deeper into the untapped potential of natural compounds in the realm of disease research.

 # 📊 Collecting Natural Compound Data from FooDB